 Don’t Waste Your Weeds!
-Dandelion Greens Are A Superfood Powerhouse
+Dandelions Are A Superfood Powerhouse

 The dandelion may be a lawn-lover’s worst nightmare, but to an herbalist, it is the poster child for wild weeds.
 Over 30 million years old, the dandelion thrives in the face of resistance, growing in poorly nourished environments and greeting passersby through sidewalk cracks with determined force.
 Known as a pioneer plant, it is one of the first organisms to grow in harsh overturned soil, using its long taproot to burrow down and break up the ground.
 In its benevolence, the dandelion offers nutritional support to depleted earth, paving the way for larger species to flourish.